 Most of Silicon Valley’s marketing and product organizations understand the importance of “Growth Hacking” (they call it just “Growth”, which is pretty revealing about how core it is to them).
 It is an essential part of operations; woven into the DNA of the most successful tech companies.
 In Europe, most internet companies do not know what Growth Hacking really is, and even less use it effectively.
 Our recent Growth Akademie research showed that 74% of digital professionals have not heard of the term “Growth Hacking” or have not had experience with it.

 The most popular view of Growth Hacking promotes it as a silver bullet or a collection of secret quick fixes.
 However, I believe this view is too short-sighted.
 To get the fullest picture, we have to ask what Growth Hacking actually means.
-The most applicable definition is from growth expert Andrew Chen:
+Based on the most popular definitions:

 Here are some examples of typical Growth Hacking approaches: